mo-elbatal/GDMOPT-main/README.md

 The **deep-rl-main** contains the implementation of several other learning algorithms to be implemented and contrasted.

-Currently working on embedding the _DDPG algorithm_
+Currently working on embedding the _DDPG algorithm_ from the latter to the former.